ABOUT TPO-RA's

 ITP is also known as Idiopathic Thrombocytopenia Purpura

-Thrombopoietin (TPO) is a hormone produced by the liver which naturally controls the development of megakaryocytes, which are the large cell producing platelets in the bone marrow.
-TPO receptor agonists (TPO-RAs) bind to the same receptor and prompt megakaryocytes in the bone marrow to produce more platelets.
+Thrombopoietin (TPO) is a hormone produced by the liver that naturally controls the development of megakaryocytes, which are the large cell-producing platelets in the bone marrow.

 About Romiplostim

 Commercially known as Nplate, Romiplostim is known as a peptibody and comes in liquid form and is delivered through regular (usually weekly) subcutaneous injections.
-This treatment is only available on the PBS to patients who relapse following splenectomy or have contraindications to splenectomy and previously treatment failure.

 About Eltrombopag